xi/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 ### Commits
 Commits will appear on your contributions graph if they meet **all** of the following conditions:
 - The email address used for the commits is associated with your account on {% data variables.product.product_location %}.
+- The commit date of the commits is greater or equal than their author date.
 - The commits were made in a standalone repository, not a fork.
 - The commits were made:
   - In the repository's default branch